May 11, 1963: Sandy Koufax throws second no-hitter to beat Marichal, Giants

 At the start of the seventh, Nate Oliver went in to play second base.
 Second baseman Gilliam moved to third and Tommy Davis switched from third base to left field, replacing Wally Moon, who came out of the game.

 This turned out to be a key move.
 Koufax ran into lady luck in the seventh inning when Harvey Kuenn smashed a liner to right, but squarely into the mitt of Frank Howard.
 Felipe Alou, the league’s leading hitter, then sent a high, hard shot to left.
 Tommy Davis took it about two feet short of the stands.
-Next, Willie Mays cracked a blistering liner that Gilliam stabbed behind the third base bag.”2 When Davis caught Alou’s ball, the bullpen kept yelling, “You got room, you got room.”3
+Next, Willie Mays cracked a blistering liner that Jim Gilliam stabbed behind the third base bag.”2 When Davis caught Alou’s ball, the bullpen kept yelling, “You got room, you got room.”3

-Don Larsen, the last man to pitch a perfect game, was watching from the San Francisco bullpen.4None of the players on the bench said anything about the possible no-hitter but Koufax was aware all the time and knew he was close to a perfect game.5
+None of the players on the bench said anything about the possible no-hitter but Koufax was aware all the time and knew he was close to a perfect game.5

 Leading off the eighth, Orlando Cepeda hit a hot shot off Koufax’s glove to second baseman Nate Oliver, who threw out Cepeda by a step.6 The next man up was catcher Ed Bailey.
 Bailey had not much success previously against Koufax.
 Bailey took three balls, then two hard, straight fastballs for strikes before fouling one off.
 The pressure was agonizing.7 “Finally, he threw one I couldn’t reach,” Bailey said later, “and he walked me.”8 Koufax, aware of the no-hitter all the way, kicked the mound and thumped his glove as the perfect game got away.9 Then Bailey was taken off the basepaths as Jim Davenport grounded into a double play.

-It was Ladies’ Night at Dodger Stadium.
+It was ladies night at Dodger Stadium.
 The crowd of 55,350 (49,807 paid) was the largest of the season thus far in the major leagues.10 From the sixth inning on, fans were aware of the no-hitter and a possible perfect game.
 They applauded every time Koufax retired a batter.11

 In the bottom of the eighth with one out, Roseboro and Tracewski singled.
 As Koufax approached the plate he received a standing ovation from the crowd.12 He drew a walk and scored the sixth run of the game on a double by Ron Fairly.

 In the ninth Joe Amalfitano popped out to first baseman Fairly.
-Jose Pagan flied out to Willie Davis in deep center.
+José Pagán flied out to Willie Davis in deep center.
 Willie McCovey pinch-hit for Pregenzer and walked on four pitches.
 Koufax got one strike on Kuenn, who hit a bouncer right back to him.
 Koufax carefully lobbed the ball over to Fairly after running almost to first for the putout.

 Koufax was mobbed by his teammates as the crowd roared and sent a shower of seat cushions onto the field.13 Koufax could be seen anxiously looking for his parents, who had recently relocated to the West Coast, but they were not to be seen as Koufax had forgotten to leave them tickets.14